xinsun1/Tiger-Lion_AIMs/AIMs_pipeline.md

 #### 4.3 Plan B: only using SNPs with high SNP weight

+Identification of 5k SNPs:
+ - filterd all variable loci by SNP weight, threshold used 0.6 (relaxed)
+ - mask the locis, about 2 mio after mask
+ - generate GL/GT_pseudo use the 2 mio panel for the two library, only 5k with information
+ - call GL for all samples on the 5k SNPs

+**NB:** relaxed filter for data quality

 A total of about 5k SNPs retrieved.
 Ideally, these 5k SNPs should be a panel of AIMs.
 We will test it first.
 Then, these two new sample (actually one sample with replication) will be projected into the pca or directly integrated.